Skip to main content

 GPT-5.6 (Sol, Terra, and Luna) is OpenAI's most capable model family yet for cybersecurity, and the first it rates High capability in both cyber and bio.
 It finds real vulnerabilities and exploit primitives faster and cheaper than any prior GPT, but cannot autonomously build end-to-end exploit chains against hardened targets, and launches gated to government-approved partners.

 OpenAI previewed GPT-5.6 on June 26, 2026 as three models: Sol, the flagship, Terra, a balanced everyday model, and Luna, a fast and low-cost tier.
 All three are rated High cybersecurity capability under OpenAI's Preparedness Framework, the strongest cyber rating any GPT family has carried at launch.
 So how good is it for real security work, how do you actually use it, and how does it stack up against Mythos?
-We pulled the announcement, the preview system card, the third-party benchmarks, and the access fine print to find out.
+We pulled the announcement, the preview system card, our own NexBench evaluation, and the access fine print to find out.

 What can GPT-5.6 do for cybersecurity?